ccrma/chugins/Faust/README.md

 ```

 Finally, the `dump` method can be called at any time to print a list of the parameters of the Faust object as well as their current value.
 This is useful to observe large Faust programs that have a large number of parameters in complex grouping paths.
 Programmers can also directly copy the path of any parameter to control for use with the `v` method.

+You can debug why the Faust.chugin may not be loading with `chuck --verbose clarinet.ck` or any other FaucK example.

 ## Examples